Victoria handyDART and your community

 Project at a Glance

-The centre will be the first BC Transit facility in British Columbia built to meet Leadership in Energy and Environmental Design (LEED) Gold requirements.
+The centre will be the first BC Transit facility in British Columbia built to achieve Leadership in Energy and Environmental Design (LEED) Gold requirements.
 LEED principles outline site requirements that employ best management practices to reduce chemical use, energy, water, air pollution, solid waste, and/or runoff associated with the building site.
-The main building is envisioned to be a two-story building and will include West- Coast design elements to respond to the neighbourhood character and context.
-An enclosed wash bay and fueling station will also be included.
+The main building will include West- Coast design elements to respond to the neighbourhood character and context.
+A wash bay and fueling station will also be included.
 The entrance will be off West Burnside Road.

 All handyDART vehicles will be gas and electric.
 Although handyDART has traditionally used diesel vehicles, no diesel vehicles will be utilized at this location.
 BC Transit’s Low Carbon Fleet Program provides a roadmap for transitioning to a fully electric transit fleet and infrastructure to support a fully electric fleet will be installed during construction.